christopher-balogh/knex-mini-project/README.md

   },

 #### Endpoints
 You can view all entries at /books, /authors, or /subjects.
-You can also perform a search by id.
+You can also perform a search or update an entry, or delete an entry by including the id in the address.
 Ex..'/books/:id"